TimHanewich/TimHanewich.MicrosoftGraphHelper/readme.md

 ```

 ## Example: Create Outlook Calendar Event (Appointment)
 The following demonstrates how you can schedule a new event in your user's default outlook calendar.
+It requires the `Calendars.ReadWrite` scope.

 ```
 //Create Outlook Event